 - Finally, have a clear conclusion.
 Provide the audience with a clear call to action.

 I’ve written extensively on the speech preparation process.
-Read part 1 of 3 here.
+Get started with part 1 here.

 4) Master Body Language